invernyx/smartcars-3-phpvms7-api/README.md

   * PIREPs
     * Restrict the flights to company

+## phpVMS Socialite SSO Login (Discord/VATSIM)

+If a user creates their account on phpVMS 7 via Discord or VATSIM SSO, they do not have a typical email/password combination to properly login via smartCARS.

+For these accounts, the user is to use a `email/api key` (where the user will enter their email as the username, and their api key as the password) combination.
+The API key for the logged in user can be accessed by viewing their profile on phpVMS 7.

 ## Charter Flights

 Unlike phpVMS 5, Charter Flights behave differently in phpVMS 7.